SolaceDev/solace-dev-codelabs/markdown/get-started-basics/get-started-basics.md

 ### Solace Cloud

+Negative
-**NOTE:** if using **Solace Cloud**, you will need to enter your client application credentials here, rather than using the `default` values.
+: **NOTE:** if using **Solace Cloud**, you will need to enter your client application credentials here, rather than using the `default` values.
 These can be found on the "Connect" tab of the Cloud console, probably located on the tab left of the PubSub+ Manager.

 ![picture](img/connect.png)

 Choose, "Solace Web Messaging" and copy the username, password, and port for Secure `wss`.
-Back on the Try Me! tab, click the little right-arrow `>` next to the Connect button to open the dropdown list, and enter your connection information (make sure you use the correct port number).
+Back on the Try Me! tab, click the little right-arrow `>` next to the "Connect" button to open the dropdown list, and enter your connection information (make sure you use the correct port number).

 ![picture](img/try-me-cloud.png)